 - 1. The Eligible Employee or Eligible Dependent meets each of the following: - a) The individual was covered under Minimum Essential Coverage at the time of the initial enrollment period. - b) The individual involuntarily lost coverage under Minimum Essential Coverage. - c) The individual requests enrollment within thirty (30) days after termination of the Minimum Essential Coverage. - 2.
-Addition of an Eligible Dependent through marriage, birth, adoption or placement of adoption and coverage is requested under this Plan no later than sixty (60) days after the event. - 3.
-A court has issued a Qualified Medical Child Support Order (QMCSO) requiring that coverage be provided for an Eligible Dependent by an Enrollee under this Plan, and application for enrollment is made within thirty (30) days after issuance of the QMCSO. - 4.
-The Eligible Employee and/or Eligible Dependent become eligible for financial assistance under Medicaid or the Children's Health Insurance Program (CHIP) and coverage under this Plan is requested no later than sixty (60) days after the date the Eligible Employee and/or Eligible Dependent is determined to be eligible for such assistance. - 5.
-Coverage under Medicaid or CHIP for an Eligible Employee and/or Eligible Dependent is terminated as a result of loss of eligibility for such coverage, and coverage is requested under this Plan no later than sixty (60) days after the date of termination of such coverage.
+Addition of an Eligible Dependent through marriage, birth, adoption or placement of adoption and coverage is requested no later than sixty (60) days after the event. - 3.
+A court has issued a Qualified Medical Child Support Order (QMCSO) requiring that coverage be provided for an Eligible Dependent by an Enrollee, and application for enrollment is made within thirty (30) days after issuance of the OMCSO. - 4.
+The Eligible Employee and/or Eligible Dependent become eligible for financial assistance under Medicaid or the Children's Health Insurance Program (CHIP) and coverage is requested no later than sixty (60) days after the date the Eligible Employee and/or Eligible Dependent is determined to be eligible for such assistance. - 5.
+Coverage under Medicaid or CHIP for an Eligible Employee and/or Eligible Dependent is terminated as a result of loss of eligibility for such coverage, and coverage is requested no later than sixty (60) days after the date of termination of such coverage.

 II.
-Leave of Absence
+Leave Of Absence

-During an Employer-approved, temporary leave of absence, and subject to the payment by the Employer of the amount paid in benefits plus the administrative fee provided in the Administrative Services Agreement and payment of the monthly Excess Loss Premium, if any, submitted with the regular Employer billing, coverage under this Plan shall continue for no more than three calendar months or as allowed/approved by the Employer.
+During an Employer-approved, temporary leave of absence, and subject to the payment by the Employer of the amount paid in benefits plus the administrative fee provided in the Administrative Services Agreement and payment of the monthly Excess Loss Premium, if any, submitted with the regular Employer billing, coverage under this Summary Plan Document shall continue for no more than three calendar months or as allowed/approved by the Employer.

-On its regular billing, the Employer shall notify Blue Cross of Idaho of the Enrollee's date of departure for the leave of absence, and shall continue its regular Contribution for the Enrollee's coverage during the leave of absence.
+On its regular billing, the Employer shall notify the Contract Administrator of the Enrollee's date of departure for the leave of absence, and shall continue its regular Contribution for the Enrollee's coverage during the leave of absence.